-This course runs for 10 weeks, with an online tutorial session every Tuesday and Thursday evening, 7 - 8.30pm AEST.
+This course runs for 10 weeks, with an online tutorial session every Monday and Wednesday evening (if with Anne), or Tuesday and Thursday evenings (if with Greg), 7 - 8.30pm AEST.

 There is a large workload.
 You will need to dedicate at least 10 hours per week to 2 × 90 minute online chat sessions, screenplay reading, film viewing, and written assignments.

 Your screenplay idea should be original.
 This course is not appropriate for an adaptation of an existing literary work.

 Anne Brooksbank is a screenwriter with six AWGIES and an AFI Award to her credit.
 She was one of the writers for the landmark Australian film Newsfront.
 She has written episodes for a number of TV series, including G.P., Wildside, Blue Heelers, Water Rats and Hallifax fp.
 She is the author of eight books, one shortlisted in 2012 for the Prime Minister's Literary Award.
 Her play, All My Love, about the lifelong love of Henry Lawson and Mary Gilmore, toured Australia with good houses and reviews from July 2015 to March 2016.
 Another tour is planned for 2017-18.
 Her feature film adaptation, Heatstroke, from an American book, was shot in South Africa in 2013 and has sold to a number of countries.
 Anne has an MA in English Literature and was a mentor for the Australian Film Commision's Short Feature program.
 She was an assessor for the AFC, the SA Film Corporation and the Australian Writers Guild.